LuckyBoy-7/FontLoennPlugin/README.md

 * **Add Shadow To Font**: Adds a shadow to trigger text
 * **Stretch Text On Small Trigger**: Whether to stretch trigger text to make it readable when the trigger is really tiny!
 * **Select Trigger By Click Text**: You can select a trigger by clicking it's text when there are so many overlapped triggers!
+* **Auto Switch Font**: This plugin will adjust font automatically by scrolling scale

 ### Notes